 Are you planning on getting dental implants to replace your missing teeth?
 Good call!
-Because dental implants are rapidly gaining popularity due to their durability, longevity, and esthetic appearance.
+Dental implants are rapidly gaining popularity due to their durability, longevity, and aesthetic appearance.

 Despite having a high success rate in the dental industry, failure of dental implants surfaces as a shortcoming.
 Here are a few reasons why your dental implant might have failed.

 This type of failure is mostly iatrogenic; meaning that it is caused by the lack of expertise of the dentist.

 Traumatic surgeries that lead to poor wound healing may cause the implant to fail.
 Similarly, if the dental implant protrudes into the upper (maxillary) sinus, it may loosen and fall off.
 Sinus lifting is a procedure conducted to raise the level of the upper sinus wall so that it does not contact the dental implant.

 The Periotest is a measure taken to check the osteointegration level of the implant during surgery.
 High Periotest values are also associated with the failure of dental implants.

 Diabetes, Rheumatoid Arthritis & Osteoporosis